 Energy-wise, AM cannot be categorized as a strictly green technology.
 At least not yet.
 MIT Professor Timothy Gutowski argues that:

-“most 3D printing processes are something like seven orders of magnitude more energy-intensive than high-volume conventional manufacturing processes such as machining, casting, and injection molding.”
+“Most 3D printing processes are something like seven orders of magnitude more energy-intensive than high-volume conventional manufacturing processes such as machining, casting, and injection molding.”

 However, there are dissenting opinions.
-Some studies show that in some use-cases when considering different factors, like material waste, the possibility of material recycling, and post-processing, 3D printing can be more energy-efficient than conventional manufacturing processes.
+Some studies show that in some use cases when considering different factors, like material waste, the possibility of material recycling, and post-processing, 3D printing can be more energy-efficient than conventional manufacturing processes.

 3D printing the future of industry - innovation and opportunity

 All things considered, 3D printing cannot be dismissed as just a trend.
 It is a field that is strengthened by collaboration and innovation in technology, business models, strategies, and sustainability efforts.
-3D printing is unique in that not only can it improve and streamline manufacturing processes, it can also contribute to making many resource-wasteful and emission-heavy industries more sustainable.
+3D printing is unique in that not only can it improve and streamline manufacturing processes, but it can also contribute to making many resource-wasteful and emission-heavy industries more sustainable.